obsidian-tasks-group/obsidian-tasks/docs/Support and Help/Missing tasks in callouts with some Obsidian 1.6.x versions.md

 We wrote up the underlying Obsidian issue in: [Tasks inside callouts have incorrect positions in the cache](https://forum.obsidian.md/t/tasks-inside-callouts-have-incorrect-positions-in-the-cache/84057/1).

+> [!Note]
-It's possible the issue was also present in earlier 1.6.x versions: we don't know.
+> We think it's likely the issue was also present in earlier 1.6.x versions, but we don't know for sure.

 ### Obsidian 1.6.4 partially fixed the bug (for Catalyst users)